 - 2-1.
 An excessive amount of flux generates a large quantity of flux gas, which can cause a deterioration of solderability, so apply flux thinly and evenly throughout.
 (A foaming system is generally used for flow solderring.) - 2-2.
 Flux containing too high a percentage of halide may cause corrosion of the terminations unless there is sufficient cleaning.
 Use flux with a halide content of 0.1% max. - 2-3.
-Do not use strong acidic flux. - 2-4.
-Do not use water-soluble flux. - (Water-soluble flux can be defined as non-rosin type flux including wash-type flux and non-wash-type flux.)

-3.Leaching of the terminations
+Strong acidic flux can corrode the capacitor and degrade its performance.
+Please check the quality of capacitor after mounting. - 3.Leaching of the terminations